 The Desert Botanical Garden is open Sunday through Wednesday from 8:00 a.m. to 10:00 p.m and Thursday through Saturday 8 a.m. to 11 p.m.
 For more information, check out their website.

-3. Hike “Hole in the Rock” at Papago Park
+3. Is hiking high on your list of Tempe Arizona things to do?
+Check out “Hole in the Rock” at Papago Park

 My friend told me her kids call these “the poop mountains” and you can kind of see why…they do sort of resemble the poop emoji, don’t they?
 I know…once you see it, you can’t unsee it.

-The hole in the mountain is right outside the Desert Botanical Garden, so you can combine a short hike here with your visit.
+Papago Park is right outside the Desert Botanical Garden, so you can combine a short hike here with your visit.
 It’s also located very near The Phoenix Zoo, which we didn’t get to see on this trip.
-We have been there before and it's worth a visit, if you have time.

 Hole in the Rock is a natural geological formation located in a municipal park shared by Tempe and Phoenix.
 The name “hole in the rock” refers to a series of opening called tafoni that eroded in a small sandstone hill, presumably caused by water flow.
 Early inhabitants of the area may have used the opening in the rock to mark the seasons.